SAP/fundamental-styles/docs/pages/components/time.md

 ## With Button State
-Since the controls and inputs are standard components, they can take all states available to buttons and forms respectively, e.g., disabled, .is-invalid.
+Since the controls and inputs are standard components, they can take all states available to buttons and forms respectively, e.g., disabled, .is-error.
 In this case, the buttons are disabled when the first or last values are reached.

 {% capture default-timewplaceholder %}